-Animal reproduction studies have not been conducted with Potassium Chloride Oral Solution 20%.
-It is unlikely that potassium supplementation that does not lead to hyperkalemia would have had an adverse effect on the fetus or would affect reproduction capacity.
+Animal reproduction studies have not been conducted with these products.
+It is unlikely that potassium supplementation that does not lead to hyperkalemia would have an adverse effect on the fetus or would affect reproductive capacity.

-The normal potassium content of human milk is about 13 mEq per liter.
-Since oral potassium becomes part of the body potassium pool, so long as body potassium is not excessive, the contribution of potassium chloride supplementation should have little or no effect on the level in human milk.
+The normal potassium ion content of human milk is about 13 mEq per liter.
+Since oral potassium becomes part of the body potassium pool, as long as body potassium is not excessive, the contribution of potassium chloride supplementation should have little or no effect on the level in human milk.

-The most common adverse reactions to the potassium salts are nausea, vomiting, flatulence, abdominal pain/discomfort, and diarrhea.
-These symptoms are due to irritation to the gastrointestinal tract and are best managed by diluting the preparation further, taking the dose with meals, or reducing the amount taken at one time.
+The most common adverse reactions to oral potassium salts are nausea, vomiting, flatulence, abdominal pain/discomfort, and diarrhea.
+These symptoms are due to irritation of the gastrointestinal tract and are best managed by diluting the preparation further, taking the dose with meals, or reducing the amount taken at one time.

 The administration of oral potassium salts to persons with normal excretory mechanisms for potassium rarely causes serious hyperkalemia.
-However, if excretory mechanisms are impaired, or if potassium is administered too rapidly intravenously, potentially fatal hyperkalemia can result (see CONTRAINDICATIONS and WARNINGS).
-It is important to recognize that hyperkalemia is usually asymptomatic and may be manifested only by an increased serum potassium concentration (6.5-8.0 mEq/L) and characteristic electrocardiographic changes (peeking of T-waves, loss of P-wave, depression of S-T segment and prolongation of the QT interval).
-Late manifestations include paralysis and cardiovascular collapse for cardiac arrest (9-12 mEq/L).
+However, if excretory mechanisms are impaired or if intravenous administration is too rapid, potentially fatal hyperkalemia can result (See CONTRAINDICATIONS and WARNINGS).
+It is important to recognize that hyperkalemia is usually asymptomatic and may be manifested only by an increased serum potassium concentration (6.5 to 8 mEq/L) and characteristic electrocardiographic changes (peaking of T-waves, loss of P-waves, depression of S-T segments, and prolongation of the QT intervals).
+Late manifestations include muscle paralysis and cardiovascular collapse from cardiac arrest (9 to 12 mEq/L).

 Treatment measures for hyperkalemia include the following:

-- Elimination of foods and medications containing potassium and of any agents with potassium sparing properties;
+1. Elimination of foods and medications containing potassium and of any agents with potassium-sparing properties;

-In treating hyperkalemia, it should be recalled that in patients who have been stabilized on digitalis, too rapid lowering of the serum potassium concentration can produce digitalis toxicity.
+In treating hyperkalemia, it should be recalled that in patients who have been stabilized on digitalis, lowering the serum potassium concentration too rapidly can produce digitalis toxicity.